 About a month ago, we posted The Best Household Materials to Make Your Own DIY Face Mask not knowing where things were headed.
-As some time has progressed, it's seemingly safe to say face mask and coverings are not going away any time soon.
+As some time has progressed, it's seemingly safe to say face masks and coverings are not going away any time soon.

 According to the CDC, wearing a face mask in public settings where it’s difficult to maintain social distancing, like the grocery store, is highly recommended.
 The CDC has advised that using simple cloth face coverings can slow the spread of the virus as well as prevent transmitting it to others.